Pindar in Sicily

 Our conference will take place Sunday-Wednesday (October 13-16) at the Exedra Mediterranean Center, adjacent to the Piazza Duomo on Ortigia, the ancient heart of Syracuse.
 It will include academic presentations as well as Pindar-themed visits to the Neapolis archeological park and Paolo Orsi museum.
 We will also enjoy traditional Sicilian hospitality, with group dinners and catered lunches featuring local specialties.
 At the conclusion of the conference, an optional tour of relevant sites (Thursday-Saturday, October 17-19) will visit Kamarina, Gela, the site and museum of Agrigento (Akragas), the site and museum of Himera, and the general area of ancient Aetna on the slopes of Mount Etna.

 The official languages of the conference are English, Italian, and Greek.
 Proposals for presentations related to any aspect of Pindar in Sicily are welcome.
-Abstracts for papers should be 150-300 words in length and prepared for blind review.
+Abstracts for papers should be 150-300 words in length, saved in .docx or .rtf, and prepared for blind review.
 Proposals for panel discussions or creative presentations should include contact information for all participants.
 Presentation times range from 20 minutes for individual papers to 90 minutes for panel discussions.
 Scholars are welcome to participate without presenting a paper.

 The proceedings will be edited by Heather Reid and Maša Ćulumović and published by Parnassos Press.

-Please send abstracts and direct questions to Heather L. Reid at firstname.lastname@example.org Abstracts received by April 15, 2019 will be considered for early acceptance.
-Final deadline for abstracts is July 15, 2019.
+Please send abstracts in and direct questions to Heather L. Reid at firstname.lastname@example.org Final deadline for abstracts is July 15, 2019.

 We look forward to welcoming you to in beautiful Syracuse, the heart of Western Greece.